relaycorp/ddos-report/src/content/docs/overview.md

 The [Microsoft Digital Defense Report 2023](https://www.microsoft.com/en-us/security/security-insider/microsoft-digital-defense-report-2023) highlights:

 > More than 50 percent of devices use firmware versions exposing them to more than 10 CVEs
-> even though firmware significantly reducing exploitable CVEs has been available for more than 10 years.
+> even though firmware significantly reducing exploitable CVEs has been available for **more than 10 years**.

 Meanwhile,
-VM-based botnets have been gaining popularity in recent years, as they offer superior connectivity compared to devices on residential networks.
+VM-based botnets have gained popularity in recent years, as they offer superior connectivity compared to devices on residential networks.
 The [Cloudflare DDoS threat report for 2023 Q3](https://blog.cloudflare.com/ddos-threat-report-2023-q3) notes: